 - Main Site

 The following entry points are available for this course:

 - Year 1

 The programme is designed as a specific continuation of the FdSc in Animal Behaviour Welfare and Conservation at Kingston Maurward College.
-However, applications are warmly welcomed from external applicants, including international applicants with qualifications in an appropriate range of animal behaviour and welfare related subjects at Foundation Degree or HND level.
+However, applications are warmly welcomed from external applicants with qualifications, including those from international students, in an appropriate range of animal behaviour and welfare related subjects at Foundation Degree or HND level.
 Entry requirements are for a Pass grade or 120 credits, or equivalent, at Level 5.

-This Top Up Programme is designed for progression from foundation degrees.
+This course id designed for progression from Foundation Degrees.

 English language requirements